 At The OCM we design our coaching capability programmes around our clients, because every organisation is different.
 What is consistent is the use of our conversation framework, ELECTRIC, which is at the heart of all our coaching capability training.

-You can find out more about ELECTRIC (Engage, Listen, Explore, Challenge, Target, Review, Insights, Conclude), and watch a demo on our website at www.theocm.co.uk/electric.
+You can find out more about ELECTRIC (Engage, Listen, Explore, Challenge, Target, Review, Insights, Conclude), and watch a demo here: www.theocm.co.uk/electric